znikolovski/L738/README.md

     To create a production build, use npm run build.
     ```
 5. This should launch a new browser tab running at [http://localhost:3000](http://localhost:3000/).
 Navigate to [http://localhost:3000/content/wknd-events/react/home.html](http://localhost:3000/content/wknd-events/react/home.html)
-6. You should now see the WKND Events App running, but using the Mock JSON file. **Note** the Promo component is not visible.
+6. You should now see the WKND Events App running using a mock JSON file located at `react-app/public/mock.model.json`.

+> Note the Promo component is **not** visible.

 #### ![React Logo](./images/react-logo.png) Exercise 5.2 - Map JSON model to Promo Component